GluuFederation/docs-oxd-prod/docs/sources/tutorials/java/index.md

     In oxd-server if `protect_commands_with_access_token` is set to `true` in oxd-server.yml, then all the API operations  (except Register Site) must be protected by an client access token.
 [Get Client Token](../../api/#get-client-token) allows you to obtain such a "client access token".

 ## API and Code Reference

+To show how this [sample java application](https://github.com/GluuFederation/oxd-java-sample/tree/version_4.0) implements oxd apis to complete above sso steps, we have mapped the steps with Api and Code reference in below table.

 S.No. | Description | API | Code Ref. from Project (in [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/version_4.0/src/main/java/org/gluu/oxd/sample/bean/OxdService.java) class)
 ------|-------------|-----|-------------------------